wghost/PatcherGUI/PatcherGUIReadme.txt

 Using batch install/uninstall functionality:
 ============================================

 PatcherGUI batch files have *.pgui extension and contain a simple list of modfiles to apply, separated by end of line character.
-Example:
+Example (Windows):
 L:\Path\To\ModFile1.txt
 L:\Path\To\ModFile2.txt